 Philosophical inquiry does not stand still, however.
 In some ways, this may be the most productive period in its history.
 Thus, at major universities, in contrast with most smaller colleges, priority is usually given to research over teaching.
 Professors must be actively engaged in a research project that will be known by experts around the world.
 Classes, however, are larger and are often taught by graduate students or lecturers, and interaction with professors is minimized.

 UVM's Philosophy Department combines the best of both.
 All faculty are actively engaged in cutting edge philosophical research, but teaching is a very high priority as well.
 Since we have no graduate students, all of our teaching is done by the faculty, and each professor also serves as advisor to a number of students.
 Thus philosophy students at UVM can take smaller classes, taught by professors who are world renowned for their philosophical research, but who take pride in their commitment to excellent undergraduate teaching

 What students say.....

 ...one of the best professors I've ever had; enthusiastic, knowledgeable, and seems to truly care about students' success.

 "UVM offered a place in the philosophy department where I was forced to think...
 The honors thesis I did at the time was one of the hardest things I did in my life.
 Analytical thinking, storytelling and writing are all things you can learn well here if you apply yourself."

 New Additions to Department

 August 2014 - Professor Kate Nolfi, specializing in epistemology while adding to the department's strength in food ethics

-August 2016 - Dr. Mark Budolfson, specializing in applied ethics, including environment and food ethics
+August 2016 - Professor Mark Budolfson, specializing in applied ethics, including environmental and food ethics